Visa Application for Pinoys with focus on Schengen Visa.

 Filipinos who have experienced applying for visas to US, Europe, Japan, etc will relate to the agony and understand why Visa Application is one, if not the most major part of my RTW preparation.
 Here is a detailed account of how to apply for Schengen Visa for Philippine Passport Holders.

 My focus will only be for application of tourist schengen visa for Philippine Passport holders.
 If you’re studying, working, marrying, or visiting family, I’m sure there’s a whole other bunch of stuff you need to prepare.
 I can’t help you with it, sorry.

-The following 27 countries are members of the Schengen Agreement (Feb 25, 2014):
+The following 26 countries are the members of the Schengen agreement.

 – Czech Republic